Pandora-IsoMemo/temporal-iso/README.md

 Access App: https://isomemoapp.com/app/osteo-bio-r

+Remote models that can be loaded inside the app can be found [here](https://github.com/Pandora-IsoMemo/osteo-bior/tree/beta/inst/app/predefinedModels).

 ## Stan Development
 * The precompiled stanmodel objects will appear in a named list called 'stanmodels', and you can call them with something like rstan::sampling(stanmodels$foo, ...)